dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

 [ perf record: Captured and wrote 17.205 MB perf.data (22089 samples) ]
 ```

-LBR stacks can also be collected using `perf record --call-graph lbr` command, but the amount of information collected is less than using `perf record -b`.
-For example, branch misprediction and cycles data is not collected when running `perf record --call-graph lbr`.
+LBR stacks can also be collected using the `perf record --call-graph lbr` command, but the amount of information collected is less than using `perf record -b`.
+For example, branch misprediction and cycles data are not collected when running `perf record --call-graph lbr`.

 Because each collected sample captures the entire LBR stack (32 last branch records), the size of collected data (`perf.data`) is significantly bigger than sampling without LBRs.
-Still, runtime overhead for the majority of LBR use cases is below 1%. [@Nowak2014TheOO]
+Still, the runtime overhead for the majority of LBR use cases is below 1%. [@Nowak2014TheOO]

 Users can export raw LBR stacks for custom analysis.
 Below is the Linux perf command you can use to dump the contents of collected branch stacks: